 Cognitive behavioural therapy

-There are currently no laws in place stipulating what training and qualifications a counsellor must have in order to treat seasonal affective disorder (SAD).
-However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments.
+There are currently no laws in place stipulating what training and qualifications a counsellor must have in order to treat SAD.
+However, the National Institute for Health and Care Excellence (NICE) has developed a set of guidelines that provide advice about the recommended treatments.

 Read the full NICE guidelines:

 We are a PIF TICK 'trusted information creator'.
 This means you can be assured that what you are reading is evidence-based, understandable, jargon-free, up-to-date and produced to the best possible standard.